bingweiliu/streamlit-qr-generator/README.md

 # QR Code Generator

+> **Disclaimer**: This repository was generated with the assistance of Cursor AI.
+While the code and documentation are functional, they were created with AI assistance and should be reviewed and tested before use in production environments.

 A web-based QR code generator built with Streamlit that allows you to create customizable QR codes for any URL.
 The application supports various output formats and color options.

 ## Features